C4Q/AC-Android/cohort_5.4/unit_01/01_13_Anonymous_Classes.md

 This can be a problem, and it's why we say that interfaces and abstract classes SHOULD NOT be instantiated.
 However...

-There is another way to do this, and it is called creating anonymous methods!
+There is another way to do this, and it is called creating anonymous classes!

 Let's start my creating two files - one for an `interface` called `SomeInterface` in a file called `SomeInterface.java`, and a `class` called `Apple.java`: